 Behind the Scenes of MotoGP Part 1: Beyond the Race.

-MotoGP Behind the Scenes Yes I’m a car enthusiast.
+Yes I’m a car enthusiast.
 But loving cars naturally makes you interested in pretty much everything else related which involves complex machinery, for example cameras, robots, trucks, and of course motorbikes.
 I was therefore genuinely stoked when Shell kindly invited me to attend this year’s Shell Advance Malaysian Motorcycle Grand Prix at the Sepang International Circuit as a part of the international media covering the race…and more.
 So come join me as I take you behind-the-scenes and give you exclusive insights into the pinnacle of motorcycle racing that is MotoGP!

 So what exactly is MotoGP?
 To put it simply, MotoGP is the crème de la crème of motorcycle racing World Championship.
 The F1 of motorcycle racing if you may.
 Currently in its 65th year, MotoGP is the oldest motorsports championship in the world.
 Spanning 18 races, visiting over 13 countries, with the best riders from 10 nationalities, racing in bikes equipped with the very latest in motorcycle technologies from either 3 manufacturers: Ducati, Yamaha and Honda.

-MotoGP Behind the Scenes Shell Advance Malaysian Motorcycle Grand Prix is the name of this race, so no points for guessing who the title sponsor is.
+Shell Advance Malaysian Motorcycle Grand Prix is the name of this race, so no points for guessing who the title sponsor is.
 And being invited by Shell who is also the main technical partner for Ducati, I was given exclusive access to visit the Ducati Team’s pit garage, MotoGP’s Clinica Mobile (mobile clinic), as well as interviewing key figures such as both Ducati Team riders (Andrea Dovizioso & Nicky Hayden) and also Ducati MotoGP Project Director, Paolo Ciabatti.

 A single MotoGP race usually takes place during a single weekend.
 With Saturday being the qualifying round and the actual race taking place on Sunday.
 However, there will be free practice a day before the weekend on Friday for all teams.
 Interesting to point out is that both Moto3 and Moto2 qualifying and races will take place on the same weekend but earlier in the day.
 MotoGP warm up laps and race will always take place after the completion of both Moto3 and Moto2’s sessions.
 This is perhaps to keep the spectators staying for the main event.

 Moto3 is the lowest tier of the three categories, racing with motorcycles restricted to 250cc 4-stroke engines.
 And higher up the rank is Moto2, where riders compete in motorcycles with 600cc 4-stroke engines produced by Honda and Honda only.
 It is not uncommon to have Moto3 riders being “promoted” to race in Moto2, and Moto2 riders “graduating” to MotoGP level.
 The minimum age for both Moto3 and Moto2 riders is 16 while MotoGP riders have to be at least 18 years old.
 Feeling old yet?
-MotoGP Behind the Scenes As expected, I was present all three days at Sepang.
+As expected, I was present all three days at Sepang.
 Despite the fact there was not much track action on Friday, much was planned by Shell for me on that day such as the Ducati pit garage tour, visit to the Clinica Mobile as well as interviews with the staffs there.
 However, let’s begin with the Ducati pit garage tour shall we?

 So what exactly is a pit garage?
 Well pit garages, or pit boxes is where each team sets up and prepare for practices, qualifying and races.
 Located just right behind the pit lane, pit garages usually contains each teams’ monitoring equipment, tools, spare parts, tyres, replacement bikes, and of course (very) busy team members.

 At the time of my visit, both Ducati racing motorcycles were being prepared by the mechanics.
 This meant all body panels were removed thus revealing the internal mechanics of the bikes.
 As fascinating as the motorbikes look naked from a technical point of view, it also meant no photos were allowed to be taken of the motorbikes for obvious reasons.
-MotoGP Behind the Scenes Shame then, as it also meant that my camera was never turned on throughout the whole tour.
+Shame then, as it also meant that my camera was never turned on throughout the whole tour.
 No worries though, as Shell kindly had professional photographer Mark Wernham to take photos of the tour which you see here.
 So you can still get a feel of how a fully functioning MotoGP pit garage looks like.

 Despite our pit garage tour, business is still as usual for the Ducati MotoGP racing team.
 After all, there are still practices, qualifying, and of course the actual race to focus on.
 Ducati knows this, and had furnished their pit garage in a way that accommodates a tour without interfering the team doing their job.
 Speaking of the team, it’s interesting to note that the whole Ducati MotoGP team cannot live without their daily dose of caffeine.
 And you won’t find a single Ducati pit garage without a couple of Italian coffee maker lying around brought all the way from their home country.
 Yup, our coffee just won’t cut it.

 With limited space available, everything inside the Ducati pit garage is there for a reason.
 During every race, Ducati brings along everything from racing equipments to huge machineries.
 They will also bring along large amount of spare parts and even spare motorcycles just in case anything happens.
 I was also told that the amount of spare parts Ducati brings along to every race is literally sufficient to build a whole new motorcycle from scratch, if not more.
-MotoGP Behind the Scenes The pit garage tour was indeed a huge eye opener for me, let alone gearheads and motorcycle enthusiasts.
+The pit garage tour was indeed a huge eye opener for me, let alone gearheads and motorcycle enthusiasts.
 The equipments and staffs in the pit garage contribute hugely to the success of each of their riders.
 However, that is only scratching the surface behind every successful racing team.

 Attending as a media simply meant I had access to more places and the paddock is one of them.
 In the case of Sepang, the paddock is a short but wide road located in between the pit garages as well as the hospitality areas of every MotoGP team.
 Here is where every team members and staffs as well as their family members who came with them could go to the air-conditioned hospitality areas to escape from the Malaysian heat or have a meal, and also to their pit garage.